-Note that uninstrumented and instrumented entities have different appearances.
-Uninstrumented entities use a dotted border while instrumented entities use a solid one.
+Uninstrumented and instrumented entities have different appearances.
+Uninstrumented entities have a dotted border, while instrumented entities have a solid border.

-An example of an automap having the instrument option.
+An example of an automap with an option to instrument an uninstrumented entity.